 Access to all medical records are obtainable by any law enforcement agency: sheriff, coroner, FBI, local police departments, Child Protective Services (CPS), etc. in the role of their investigation.
 Doctors, doctor's offices and hospitals affiliated with your care request records and often require the consent of the patient.

 What if I am unable to get my own records?

-In the case of an emergency the patient should have a durable power of attorney completed or on file with us.
-If the patient is not able to request their own records, their Durable Power or Attorney (DPOA) comes into effect and their agents request records.
+In the case of an emergency, the patient should have a durable power of attorney completed or on file with us.
+If the patient is not able to request their own records, their Durable Power of Attorney (DPOA) comes into effect and their agents request records.
 LVMC offers Advanced Directives free of charge.

 Am I able to request my children's records?

-Parents are authorized copies of children records when the child is under the age of 18.
+Parents have authorized copies of children records when the child is under the age of 18.

 Should I get a copy of my records if I move?